keboola/website/_solutions/solutions.md

     desc: Revenue reporting, inventory, basic reports for e-commerce, NPS, logistics, and warehouse management within two weeks!
   subheadline: industry
+- template: review
+  block: review
+  list:
+  - name: CIO OF MAJOR FINANCIAL INSTITUTION
+    desc: Keboola connection is visionary product that will standardize in the future how companies and their comployees are accessing and working with data.
+Data democracy and data driven company = Keboola connection.
 - template: article-list-one-row
   block: article-list-one-row
   headline: Financials